 When Rich Lapis bakes their kek lapis, and other cakes, the neighbourhood will be filled with nice aroma of the baking cakes.
-Rich Lapis has 3 flavours of kek lapis: original, pandan and with prunes (pre-orders only).
-Other than cakes, a number of traditional Chinese pastries, cookies and breads are available too.
+Rich Lapis has 3 flavours of kek lapis: original, pandan and with prunes (pre-order required).
+Other than cakes, a number of traditional Chinese pastries, cookies and breads are also available.

 The original kek lapis is moist with a smooth buttery flavour and mild-sweet.
 I prefer kek lapis that are less sweet as most kueh lapis legit — “legit” means “sweet” in Indonesian language — tends to be on the sweeter side and firmer in texture.
 Rich Lapis’s kek lapis is adjusted to suit Singaporeans’ tastebuds — at least, for me.